People ask all the time – is the ZZ plant poisonous? Here’s the details!

 Handling, ingesting, and coming in contact with all plant parts is not recommended.

 This includes the seeds, glossy dark green foliage, stems, roots, and plant’s sap, etc.

 What Are The Symptoms Of Zamioculcas Zamiifolia Poisoning?

 The word “poisonous” or ‘toxic” could be a little strong or exaggerated.

-When the “toxic plant” juices come in contact with the skin and mucous membranes or are ingested, burning, pain and/or swelling may occur.
+When the “toxic plant” juices come in contact with the skin and mucous membranes or are ingested, burning, pain, or swelling may occur.

 For this reason, it is best for adults, children, and pets to avoid contact with Zamioculcas.

 The Children’s Hospital of Philadelphia explains zz plant poison symptoms well.

 “When any part of these plants is chewed and swallowed, the crystals stab the sensitive tissues of the tongue, gums, and throat, creating the sensation of biting into ground glass.
 Pain, difficulty swallowing, swelling, vomiting, diarrhea, dehydration, and temporary hoarseness may occur.

 Poisoning from swallowing an oxalate-containing plant is rare because intense mouth pain usually prevents children from eating a significant quantity of the plant.

 When the plant’s juices come in contact with the skin, burning, pain, and swelling may occur.
 Lather the exposed area repeatedly with soap and rinse with warm running water to ease the irritation.” [source]

 How To Protect Yourself While Handling The Zamioculcas Zamiifolia Plant

-To protect yourself from potential skin irritation, wear gloves when potting plants, starting leaf cuttings, tubers, or planting potato-like rhizomes.
+To protect yourself from potential skin irritation from zamioculcas poisonous, wear gloves when potting plants, starting leaf cuttings, tubers, or planting potato-like rhizomes.

 Wear gloves when repotting or dividing the succulent tubers (which store water) of the ZZ plant.

 Wash your arms and hands after handling the plant, especially if juices or sap touch your exposed skin.

 NOTE: Keep the plant out of direct sunlight and do not avoid overwatering.